Getting the best out of the Kali Bot

 pushed anywhere at this time (except on the bot’s own git repository

 So why didn’t the Kali Bot do its job?

-- Maybe it did, but the job has not been approved yet.
-Check the list of changes which are ready to be published but unreviewed.
+- Maybe it did build the changes, but the job has not been published yet due to rate-limiting.
+Check the list of changes which are ready to be published.